drdepe/kps/README.md

 enjoy
 :)

-follow me on twitter if u want it doesn't that matter:dr_depe
+follow me on twitter if u want it doesn't that matter:id: dr_depe

-or support via paypall (ok this matter) :docwanda77@gmail.com
+or support via paypall (ok this matter):paypal_address: docwanda77@gmail.com

 peace........